Barrick Gold must face U.S. lawsuit over mothballed mine

-NEW YORK (Reuters) - Barrick Gold Corp has lost its bid to dismiss a U.S. lawsuit that accuses the world’s largest gold producer of concealing problems at a troubled South American mine and of fraudulently inflating the company’s market value by billions of dollars.
+NEW YORK, April 1 (Reuters) - Barrick Gold Corp lost its bid to dismiss a U.S. lawsuit accusing the world’s largest gold producer of concealing problems at a troubled South American mine, and fraudulently inflated its market value by tens of billions of dollars.

-U.S. District Judge Shira Scheindlin in Manhattan ruled on Wednesday that shareholders can pursue class action claims that Barrick intended to deceive them about environmental problems afflicting its Pascua-Lama project on the border of Argentina and Chile.
+U.S. District Judge Shira Scheindlin in Manhattan ruled on Wednesday that shareholders could pursue class action claims that Barrick intended to deceive them about environmental problems afflicting the Pascua-Lama project, on the border of Argentina and Chile.

 “Though plaintiffs have not alleged a motive, they have sufficiently alleged strong circumstantial evidence of conscious misbehavior or recklessness,” the judge wrote in a 55-page decision.